Effective equidistribution of horospherical flows in infinite volume rank one homogeneous spaces: Quantitative Nondivergence

 In the proof of the following theorem we use similar ideas to the ones which appear in the proof of \cite[Lemma 5.2]{KLW}.
-Note that the proof in this case is simplified by the third assumption.
+Note that the proof in this case is simplified by the third assumption, reflecting our rank one setting.

 \begin{proposition} Given positive constants $C,\beta, D$, and $0<\eta<1$, there exists $C'=C'(C,\beta, D)>0$ with the following property.
 Suppose $\mu$ is a $D$-Federer measure on $\R^m$, $f:\R^m\rightarrow\operatorname{SL}_k(\R)$ is a continuous map, $0\le\varrho\le\eta$, $z\in\supp\mu$, $\Lambda\subset\R^k$, $B=B(z,r_0)\subset\R^m$, and $\tilde B=B(z,3 r_0)$ satisfy: \begin{enumerate} \item For any $v\in\Lambda$, the function $\t\mapsto \norm{f(\t)v}$ is $(C,\beta)$-good on $\tilde B$ with respect to $\mu$. \item For any $v\in\Lambda$, there exists $\t\in B$ such that $\norm{f(\t)v}\geq\varrho$. \item For any $\t\in B$, there is at most one $v\in\Lambda$ which satisfies $\norm{f(\t)v}<\eta$. \end{enumerate} Then, for any $0<\eps<\varrho$, \end{proposition}